Ludwig Schunk

-Ludwig Schunk (born May 1, 1884 in Frankfurt, died May 10, 1947 in Heuchelheim near Giessen) was a German manufacturer and cofounder of the firm of Schunk und Ebe oHG.
+Ludwig Schunk (May 1, 1884 – May 10, 1947) was a German manufacturer and cofounder of the firm of Schunk und Ebe oHG.

-Biography

 Schunk und Ebe oHG was founded in 1913 as a factory for production of carbon brushes for dynamos and electric motors in Fulda in Hesse and moved in 1918 to Heuchelheim near Giessen.
-By now the company has developed into being the Schunk Group, a technology concern with worldwide operations.
+The company developed into being the Schunk Group, a technology concern with worldwide operations.

+Early life

 Ludwig Schunk's forebears had been settled in the Central Hesse region since the middle of the 18th century and for several generations had been nail makers in Büdingen.
 His grandfather had still exercised that craft.
 Ludwig Schunk's father, as the youngest of three children, saw practically no possibility of ever being able to take over his father's workshop and moved to Frankfurt where, among other things, he worked in a graphic art firm.
 Ludwig Schunk grew up as the younger of two children in what were modest circumstances.
 Nonetheless, his family made it possible for him to attend an eight-year secondary school which he successfully completed.

-From 1898 to 1901 Ludwig Schunk was an apprentice in an import firm in the leather machinery trade with offices in Frankfurt and in Boston, USA.
+From 1898 to 1901 Ludwig Schunk was an apprentice in an import firm in the leather machinery trade with offices in Frankfurt and in Boston, US.
 There, the young man very early on became aware of the important significance of worldwide business operations for the success of an enterprise.

+Career

-Subsequent to his training, Schunk was up through April 1, 1903 employed by the firm where he had been an apprentice.
+Subsequent to his training and up until April 1, 1903, Schunk was employed by the firm where he had been an apprentice.
 Schunk gathered further professional experience as an office clerk in the purchasing department of an aniline and aniline dye factory in Offenbach.
 His modest family circumstances had very early on led Schunk to the conviction that only above-average hard work and constant pursuit of education could make the prerequisites for social advancement possible.
 Following this motto, he in 1905 decided to go to France in order to develop his language skills and his "world skills."
 Schunk was in command of the two world languages, English and French, and was able to find employment as manager of foreign correspondence in an important company in the electric industry in Paris.
-There followed a six-year stay in Paris where Ludwig Schunk became familiar with the manufacture of carbon brushes for electrical machinery.
-The bright prospects for the future of that field which he had already recognized prompted him, shortly after his return to Germany, to strike off on his own.
+There followed a six-year stay in Paris, Ludwig Schunk became familiar with the manufacture of carbon brushes for electrical machinery.
+The bright prospects for the future of that field prompted him, after his return to Germany, to strike off on his own.